Deekshaesha/VSD_PACKAGING_WORKSHOP/README.md

 ![Solder Setting for Package](screenshots/solder_setting.png)

 Now the dimensions are set and the model gets created.
-You can now view the different #D components by selecting items in the dropdown under the model that was created.
+You can now view the different 3D components by selecting items in the dropdown under the model that was created.

----
+## Step 4 - Setting Boundary Conditions

 Set Thermal boundary for the die source